h-Index Manipulation by Undoing Merges: fusionCite

-\iflong \begin{proof} We reduce from the NP-hard \textsc{3-Sat} problem: given a 3-CNF formula~$F$ with $n$~variables and $m$~clauses, decide whether $F$~allows for a satisfying truth assignment to its variables.
-Without loss of generality, we assume $n+m>3$.
-Given a formula~$F$ with variables~$x_1,\dots,x_n$ and clauses~$c_1,\dots,c_m$ such that $n+m>3$, we produce an instance~$(D,W,\merge,m+n)$ of \hindA{}$(\mcites)$ in polynomial time as follows.
+\begin{proof} We reduce from the NP-hard \textsc{3-Sat} problem: given a 3-CNF formula~$F$ with $n$~variables and $m$~clauses, decide whether $F$~has a satisfying truth assignment to its variables.
+Without loss of generality, we assume $n+m>3$ and that each clause contains three literals over mutually distinct variables.
+Given a formula~$F$ with variables~$x_1,\dots,x_n$ and clauses~$c_1,\dots,c_m$ such that $n+m>3$, we produce an instance~$(D,W,\merge,m+n)$ of \hindA{}$(\mcites)$ or \hindE{}$(\mcites)$ in polynomial time as follows.
+The construction is illustrated in \cref{fig:aehard}.